Video Link: https://vimeo.com/293025713

 The bodies of both men and women manufacture and release Testosterone, but the male body produces far more than its feminine counterpart.
-Men produce up to twenty times as much Testosterone than women, and this is why Testosterone Deficiency is much more noticeable among men than women, although women can experience issues such as increased risk of Osteoporosis and inhibited Sexual function, among other significant issues.
+Men produce up to twenty times as much Testosterone than women, and this is why Testosterone Deficiency is much more noticeable among men than women.
+However, women can experience issues such as the increased risk of Osteoporosis and inhibited Sexual function, among other significant problems.

 How and Why Do Testosterone Levels Fall as We Get Older?

-Testosterone Production is largely dependent upon age.
-From birth to puberty, boys don’t produce that much Testosterone, but puberty is triggered by a massive increase in Testosterone Production.
+Testosterone Production is mostly dependent upon age.
+From birth to puberty, boys don't produce that much Testosterone, but puberty is triggered by a massive increase in Testosterone Production.
 Testosterone Levels peak during adolescence, then fall to an adult plateau, which continues until around the age of thirty, when Testosterone Production starts to drop.
-The decline begins to hasten further in the forties and fifties, and by the time that a man reaches the age of eighty, over half of men have clinically significant Testosterone Deficiency.
+The decline begins to hasten further in the forties and fifties.
+By the time that a man reaches the age of eighty, over half of men have clinically significant Testosterone Deficiency.

 How Popular is Testosterone Today?

 Since the turn of the century, the demand for Testosterone, and the prescription of Testosterone by medical professionals, has skyrocketed.
-For example, 1.3 million men used prescription Testosterone in 2010, and that number grew to 2.3 million patients over the course of only three years.
+For example, 1.3 million men used prescription Testosterone in 2010, and that number grew to 2.3 million patients over only three years.

 Obesity is a Major Cause of Testosterone Deficiency